top of page

 Rites/rhythms, possible new imaginaries

-If Modernity tried by all means to get rid of rites as something that kept humanity in ignorance, postmodernity now tries to understand, dislocate, programme and re-programme the rhythms.
+If Modernity tried, by all means, to get rid of rites as something that kept humanity in ignorance, postmodernity now tries to understand, dislocate, program, and reprogram the rhythms.
 In this place of exchange between rhythms and rites, form is composed permanently from “formlessness”, and one can produce new imaginaries, new possibilities.
 What then is the role of artistic practices and social movements in the exploration of these new possibilities?

 Miguel Benasayag